conduitframework/phoenix_pubsub_conduit_amqp/README.md

 end
 ```

+## Configuration

+The adapter expects to be passed a conduit broker.
+The adapter needs to be started before the broker.
+Each node should create a unique queue subscribed to a fanout exchange.

+See the broker in [test_helper.exs](https://github.com/conduitframework/phoenix_pubsub_conduit_amqp/blob/master/test/test_helper.exs) for an example.

 Documentation can be generated with [ExDoc](https://github.com/elixir-lang/ex_doc)
 and published on [HexDocs](https://hexdocs.pm).
 Once published, the docs can
 be found at [https://hexdocs.pm/phoenix_pubsub_conduit_amqp](https://hexdocs.pm/phoenix_pubsub_conduit_amqp).